junxit/us-congress-bills-119/metadata.md

 - 2025-03-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-03-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 350 - 73 (Roll no. 74). (text: 3/24/2025 CR H1209-1211)
 - 2025-03-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 350 - 73 (Roll no. 74). (text: 3/24/2025 CR H1209-1211)
+- 2025-03-26 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.